Test all instructions yourself

-One benefit to testing your instructions is that you can start to answer your own questions.
+One benefit of testing your instructions is that you can start to answer your own questions.
 Rather than taking the engineer’s word for it, you can run a call, see the response, and learn for yourself.
 (This assumes the application is behaving correctly, though, which may not be the case.)

 A lot of times, when you discover a discrepancy in what’s supposed to happen, you can confront an engineer and tell him or her that something isn’t working correctly.
 Or you can make suggestions for improving workflows, terms, responses, error messages, etc. You can’t do this if you’re just taking notes about what engineers say, or if you’re just copying information from wiki specs or engineer-written pages.